polterguy/phosphorusfive-dox/chapter-13.md

 But first a disclaimer.
 The name of this chapter might sound absurd for the uninitiated.
 However, before you discarding the chapter entirely, let me start out with a statement.

-> I agree with everything you say.
+> I agree with everything you say

 I am not sure if my last statement made this chapter sound even more absurd, or if it changed your perception - But let me explain anyway.